n888/prometheus-lightsail-sd/README.md

 ### 2) AWS Credentials

-* After attaching the policy above to Provide AWS credentials using one of the three options:
+* After attaching the policy above to the target object, authenticate using one of the three options:

 #### 2a) AWS Named Profile